talkowski-lab/athena/README.md

 #### Notes:
  1. If specifying a remote BigWig file, pass the full URL of the remote-hosted file to `--track`.
  2. If any UCSC tracks are requested, the UCSC reference build must also be specified with `--ucsc-ref`.
-Athena will automatically handle necessary conversions between GRC & UCSC contig nomenclature (e.g., `chr1` vs `1`).
+Athena will automatically handle necessary conversions between GRC & UCSC contig nomenclature (_e.g._, `chr1` vs `1`).
  3. Specifying `--fasta` adds a `pct_gc` annotation, which is the GC content of each bin.

 The exact annotations added at this stage are for the user to decide.